esitarski/CrossMgr/helptxt/Properties.md

 This capability requires a separate program:  __CrossMgrVideo__.
 If you have not done so, download and install this program from the CrossMgr web site.

 __CrossMgrVideo__ can record photos from an inexpensive USB camera as riders cross the finish line.
-In addition to making nice pictures of the event for publishing later, this feature is useful in resolving disputes.
+In addition to making nice pictures of the event for publishing later, this feature is useful for checking close finishes and in resolving disputes.

 __CrossMgrVideo__  can be triggered from CrossMgr with RFID or manual entry.
 It can be configured to automatically take a photo of riders as they cross the finish line on every lap, or just the last lap.